konsumer/jstinder/README.md

 ## usage

-If you are using ES6 or react-native, it would look like this:
+If you are using ES6, it would look like this:

 ```js
 import tinder from 'jstinder'